 Bottom line

 Assessing your home’s wind risk and mitigating against it is an important step in protecting your home from the costs that follow dangerous storms and hurricanes.
-Budgeting for these upgrades now can ultimately save money on homeowners insurance in Florida
+Budgeting for these upgrades now can ultimately save money on homeowners insurance in Florida.

-If you are unsure if your home qualifies for a wind mitigation discount, talk to your Kin representative.
+If you are unsure if your home qualifies for a wind mitigation discount, talk to your insurance representative.
 They can go through the checklist to help you figure out how to get a wind mitigation inspection.